-With a minor in Critical Race and Ethnic Studies, you'll examine race and ethnicity in social, political and cultural contexts that are both contemporary and historical.
+With a BA in Critical Race and Ethnic Studies, you'll examine race and ethnicity in social, political and cultural contexts that are both contemporary and historical.
 Our dynamic courses unpack race relations both in the U.S. and globally.
 Throughout your studies, you're encouraged to build on critical theory in the classroom by practicing ethically engaged citizenship.

 A deep understanding of race and ethnicity studies provides excellent training for careers in areas like business and law, education, journalism and the arts, social work and nonprofits, government and public policy agencies, and science and technology fields.
 We also offer a minor in Critical Race and Ethnic Studies.

-The minor in critical race and ethnicity studies at DU offers:
+Critical race and ethnicity studies at DU offers:

 A multidisciplinary approach that allows you to engage topics across different fields of study